 What does a contraction feel like?
-We’ll talk about what to feel for them.
+We’ll talk about what watch for in labor pains.
 How to know if they are just Braxton Hicks, and how to time them.

 Ok, so why do I know about contractions?